Accessing Azure Virtual Machines from Server Explorer

 By using Server Explorer in Visual Studio, you can display information about your virtual machines hosted by Azure.

 If you have virtual machines hosted by Azure, you can access them in Server Explorer.
-You must first import a subscription so that Server Explorer has information about them.
-The information that is required is a .publishsettings file, and you must sign in to your Azure account to retrieve it.
+You must first sign in to your Azure subscription to view your mobile services.
+To sign in, open the shortcut menu for the Azure node, and choose Connect to Microsoft Azure.

 In Server Explorer, choose a virtual machine, and then choose the F4 key to show its properties window.